Global Mind Tests

 A

-Rule: press only when the current letter matches the letter shown two steps earlier.
-Your score (0–100) blends accuracy with speed on correct hits.
+Press only when the current letter matches the one shown two steps earlier.

 FAQ